rarjun7777/RP1/README.md

 -> one.c file contains the c language code for implementation of stacks

--> two.c contains the c code for postfix evaluation
+-> two.c file contains the c language code for postfix evaluation

 -> three.c contains the c code to check whether a string is palindrome or not .